China’s Belt and Road Initiative

 When it comes to the PRC, we have not been competing on a level playing field. … Time and again, we have seen how the PRC’s ability to deploy financing rapidly and without accountability has consolidated its dominance in critical minerals supply chains and now in electric vehicles as well.

-That barely scratches the surface of the extent of China’s Belt and Road Initiative has given Beijing control over strategic areas like energy, infrastructure, transportation, and many others.
+That barely scratches the surface of the extent of China’s Belt and Road Initiative, which has given Beijing control over strategic areas like energy, infrastructure, transportation, and many others.
 Belt and Road is another part of the CCP master plan to rule the world by 2049, a goal set down by Mao in 1949.
 How is that for patient master planning?
 Sadly, the U.S. mostly just watches as the Chinese methodically conquer the world.

 - Tags: